 Elisabeth Schilling: Felt

-Choreographer Elisabeth Schilling performs a dance piece in reaction to the launch of the Barn's new craft shop Fold.
+Choreographer Elisabeth Schilling performs a dance piece designed as a homage to the sense of touch.

 How does fabric make us see, hear, touch, react - and move?